iprak/yahoofinance/README.md

 ## Optional Configuration

-- Data fetch interval can be adjusted by specifying the `scan_interval` setting whose default value is 6 hours.
+- Data fetch interval can be adjusted by specifying the `scan_interval` setting whose default value is 6 hours and the minimum value is 30 seconds.
   ```yaml
   scan_interval:
     hours: 4
   ```
+  You can disable automatic update by passing `None` for `scan_interval`.

 - Trending icons (trending-up, trending-down or trending-neutral) can be displayed instead of currency based icon by specifying `show_trending_icon`.
   ```yaml
   show_trending_icon: true